 Every year, we organize regional summit and training programs for fellows.
-We select fellows including the cell leader from each cell and bring them together from their respective communities/countries to receive STEM training, curriculum and training materials.
+We select fellows including the chapter leader from each chapter and bring them together from their respective communities/countries to receive STEM training, curriculum and training materials.
 Training could take place in any country in Africa.

 - What is the link to the Fellows community page?

 - How do I join the Fellows community page?

 Fellows must be active on all social media platform especially the Google+ community where they share their outreach activities, pictures, videos, idea, meet other fellows from different African countries.
 To join this community, you must have active Gmail account and request to join the community